A HIKING ROOKIE'S TALE:

 After about an hour, we reach the edge of the rainforest where the thicket of greenery becomes bushier.
 I’ve reclaimed feeling in my fingers and can remove my gloves.
 Sunlight streams through the canopy and the air becomes more moist.
 Soon, we’re able to remove our heavier jackets.

 In the last part of the trek, I stick in my headphones and try to ignore the throbbing pain in my knees and feet.
 I don’t think the magnitude of my accomplishment has completely sunk in yet.
 It’s not until we reach Mweka Gate and the wooden Congratulations! sign that I break out into a huge smile and breathe a sigh of relief.
 I made it.
 I actually bloody did it.
 I summitted Mt Kilimanjaro.
 And made it back down again in one piece.

 It feels somewhat surreal as I receive my summit certificate.
 From thinking I couldn’t make it to standing on the peak of Africa’s tallest mountain – what a tumultuous 7 days!
 As we’re ferried off back to our hotel, I catch a glimpse of the peak.
 I stare wondrously at Kili, standing firm and unwavering.
 It’s funny how much climbing a mountain can teach you about your ability to push yourself to your physical and mental limits.
+For any hiking enthusiasts, Mt Kilimanjaro can certainly be called one of the best hikes in the world.
 This last week was certainly the ultimate test of physical and mental strength, endurance and resilience.
 I sink into my seat, grateful for the cool air rushing through the car window, a tired smile on my lips.
 In days to come, I’ll be proud of my tenacity and the fact that I pushed through the cold and exhaustion.
 But the only thing I want right now, is a push towards a shower and a pina colada next to the ocean.